Learnosity/learnosity-sdk-php/README.md

 Include this package into your own codebase to ease integration with any of the Learnosity APIs.

-This SDK should run on PHP 5.5+
+This SDK should run on PHP 5.5+ and is compatible with PHP 7 (tested on PHP 7.2).

 ## Installation